 Our principal competitor for video services throughout our territory is direct broadcast satellite television services, also known as DBS.
-Competition from DBS, including intensive marketing efforts, aggressive pricing, and the ability of DBS to provide certain services that we are in the process of developing, has had an adverse impact on our ability to retain customers.
+Competition from DBS, including intensive marketing efforts and aggressive pricing, has had an adverse impact on our ability to retain customers.
 DBS has grown rapidly over the last several years and continues to do so.
 The cable industry, including Charter, has lost a significant number of subscribers to DBS competition, and we face serious challenges in this area in the future.
-We believe that competition from DBS service providers may present greater challenges in areas of lower population density, and that our systems serve a higher concentration of such areas than those of other major cable service providers.
+We believe that competition from DBS service providers may present greater challenges in areas of lower population density and that our systems serve a higher concentration of such areas than those of other major cable service providers.

-Local telephone companies and electric utilities can offer video and other services in competition with us, and they increasingly may do so in the future.
+Local telephone companies and electric utilities can offer video and other services in competition with us and they increasingly may do so in the future.
 Certain telephone companies have begun more extensive deployment of fiber in their networks that will enable them to begin providing video services, as well as telephone and high-bandwidth Internet access services, to residential and business customers.
 Some of these telephone companies have obtained, and are now seeking, franchises or alternative authorizations that are less burdensome than existing Charter franchises.
 The subscription television industry also faces competition from free broadcast television and from other communications and entertainment media.
 Further loss of customers to DBS or other alternative video and data services could have a material negative impact on the value of our business and its performance.

 With respect to our Internet access services, we face competition, including intensive marketing efforts and aggressive pricing, from telephone companies and other providers of "dial-up" and digital subscriber line technology, also known as DSL.
 DSL service is competitive with high-speed Internet service over cable systems.
 In addition, DBS providers have entered into joint marketing arrangements with Internet access providers to offer bundled video and Internet service, which competes with our ability to provide bundled services to our customers.
-In addition, as we expand our telephone offerings, we will face considerable competition from established telephone companies.
+Moreover, as we expand our telephone offerings, we will face considerable competition from established telephone companies.